amihaiemil/elasticlunr-search-widget/README.md

   * **Size** of the page customizable with the "size" parameter -- defaults to 3
   * **Placeholder** of the input field customizable with the "placeholder" parameter -- defaults to "Enter keywords..."
+  * **Theme** of the widget.
+By default, it has a light theme.
+With the "theme" parameter set to "dark" you will get the dark theme.
+More details [here](https://github.com/amihaiemil/elasticlunr-search-widget/pull/25).

 ## Issues and Feature Requests